Advanced Patterns & JS Interop#

 }

-def handleResponse(msg: Any) -> None {
+def handleResponse(msg: any) -> None {

 if msg and msg.id != undefined and _pendingCallbacks[String(msg.id)] {